angelajt-bsu/bsu-data-sharing-workshop/_episodes/text-lesson_3.md

 ---
-title: Text Lesson
+title: Introduction to Data Sharing
-teaching: null
+teaching: 15
-exercises: null
+exercises: 15
 duration: null
-summary: This template shows you how to use the various different special text boxes on offer.
+summary: This section of the workshop will introduce you to the topic of data sharing as it refers to work we do in BSU.
-questions: null
+questions:
+  - What do you understand by data sharing?
+  - Other than the healthcare data we use in our analysis, what other types of data that we use or generate could we share?
-objectives: null
+objectives:
+  - To ensure that all participants are aware of the scope of research what can be shared
 keypoints: null
 is-break: null
 ukrn_wb_rules: